|

 the slab warms up is a function of the

-proper passive and active controls there is
+proper designs and fabrication including passive and active controls there is

 radiant energy travels at the speed of light -